 The loss of water reserves in this 22-year drought is significant.
 The hydroelectric plants at these lakes that supplies electricity to millions of homes in the southwest are in danger of shutting down if the levels continue to drop.
 Lake Powell is down 6.06 trillion gallons and Lake Mead is down 5.86 trillion gallons, a total loss of 11.9 trillion gallons of water in the two reservoirs.

 Lake Powell collects the snowmelt of the Upper Colorado Basin with significant elevation changes to Lake Powell, allowing Lake Mead to maintain a more consistent elevation with measured releases from Lake Powell.
 The Lake Powell and Lake Mead graphs illustrate the lake elevations for the current water year plus the preceding 5 years.
 The Upper Colorado Basin snowpack graph shows the current and past 6 years with an average.
-The spring snowmelt is finished, the snowpack graph will not be updated until winter.

 The US Bureau of Reclamation - the agency charged with managing water in the West Select a tile at the top of the page to view the graphs of the lakes from Water Data, constructed with data provided by the USBR.
 The Lake Powell graph has a gradation of ten feet while the Lake Mead graph has a gradation of five feet, providing exagerated level changes of Lake Mead when compared to Lake Powell in the graphs.
 This graph shows Lake Mead on the same scale as Lake Powell.
 Water Data prefers to emphasize elevation swings, while I prefer to show comparable elevation levels.
 Note that elevations are above sea level, not water depth.